vviikk/vviikk.github.io/README.md

 _Dec 2017 – Present_
 Kuala Lumpur, Malaysia

-Leading a team of Front-end developers tasked with building  a next-generation product using React / Redux / RxJS / Styled Components using ES7 that focuses on big-data, drill-downs, geolocation & clustering, Elastic Search, GraphQL, Docker amongst various other technologies.
+Leading a team of Front-end developers tasked with building  a next-generation product using React / Redux / RxJS / Styled Components, Storyboook using ES7 that focuses on big-data, drill-downs, geolocation & clustering, Elastic Search, GraphQL and obviously Docker (♥️) amongst various other technologies.

 ---

 ##### BAE Systems Applied Intelligence
-**Lead Front-end Developer** | _June 2015 - Present_ | _Kuala Lumpur, Malaysia_
+**Lead Front-end Developer** | _June 2015 - December 2017_ | _Kuala Lumpur, Malaysia_

 Engineered a webapp built on Angular, ES7, SCSS, Angular Material that runs of 30 different browser / device combinations from Retina displays to mobile browsers, weeks ahead of schedule.

   - Led a team of ten developers to deliver, ahead of schedule a web application & mobile app which strict acceptance criteria for performance in low bandwidth areas.